sashakid/ios-guide/Main/9_swift.md

 A typical example of a reference type is an object.
 Once instantiated, when we either assign it or pass it as a value, we are actually assigning or passing around the reference to the original instance (i.e. its location in memory).
 Reference types assignment is said to have shallow copy semantics.

-Mutable: The reference can be changed (mutable): you can mutate the instance itself and also change the instance reference.

-Immutable: The reference remains constant (immutable): you can’t change the instance reference, but you can mutate the instance itself.

 When to use:

 * Subclasses of NSObject must be class types